 An important success factor was brought to light by author Harvey Frommer in his book Five O’Clock Lightning: “Some claimed one of the few weaknesses of the Yankees was the team’s lack of depth.
 A chess master, Huggins always found depth.
 With Bengough, who would’ve been the main catcher if he hadn’t been hindered by a sore arm, Huggins early on decided that he would have to catch Pat Collins one day and Grabowski the next, rotating them as much as possible throughout the season.
 Neither ever worked two days in a row except for illness or injury."11 Bengough started 25 games behind the plate and batted .247.
 The three catchers combined to hit a respectable .271, with 7 home runs and 71 runs batted in.

-The 1927 Yankees won on Opening Day and never looked back, holding first place all season and finishing with a 110-44 record (.714) 19 games ahead of the second-place Philadelphia Athletics.
+The 1927 Yankees won on Opening Day and never looked back, holding first place all season and finishing with a 110-44 record (.714), 19 games ahead of the second-place Philadelphia Athletics.
 The powerhouse of a ballclub swept the Pittsburgh Pirates in the World Series.
-Using the same formula that proved successful during the season, Huggins opened the World Series with Collins; used Grabowski in the second game, switched to Bengough in the third, then had Collins catch the fourth and final game.
+Using the same formula that proved successful during the season, Huggins opened the World Series with Collins, used Grabowski in the second game, switched to Bengough in the third, then had Collins catch the fourth and final game.
+Bengough was 0-for-4 at the plate, but drew an eighth-inning base on balls in Game Two and scored, his run the final one in the team's 6-1 win.

 The 1928 Yankees fielded a lineup closely resembling the 1927 team.
-This time Grabowski saw most of the playing time behind the plate, followed by Bengough and Collins.
+This time Huggins used all three of his three catchers a similar amount; Grabowski saw most of the playing time behind the plate (75 games), followed by Collins (70) and Bengough (58).
 For the rest of his career, Bengough’s chronically sore throwing arm would essentially render it useless until hot weather set in.
 The Yankees again captured the American League flag and swept the St. Louis Cardinals in the World Series.
 Bengough caught all four games and set the tone in the opener by making a marvelous catch of a foul pop hit by Taylor Douthit in the third inning.
 The foul was headed toward the Cardinals dugout.
 As was the custom, the players’ bats were lined up in a row just outside the dugout.
 Bengough stepped between the bats just before making the catch.
-Several Cardinals reached out to protect him from falling into the dugout.13
+Several Cardinals reached out to protect him from falling into the dugout.13 He was 3-for-17 at the plate with both a run scored and an RBI in Game Two.

 By 1929 Bengough was permanently relegated to the backup role as Bill Dickey assumed the starting catcher position.
 Bengough was released after the 1930 season and was acquired by the Milwaukee Brewers of the American Association.
 In mid-July of 1931 the St. Louis Browns purchased his contract after young starter Rick Ferrell broke his arm.